There are no affiliate links on PagePipe.

 According to these people, Jetpack is the fix-all, the be-all, and the essential plugin that brings in important features missing in the naked WordPress installation.
 In other words, if we don’t use Jetpack we’re putting the entire WordPress universe in jeopardy.

 We disagree.
 We think they’re wrong.
 We think Jetpack is bloated, and slows things down.
 We think you will get more speed and more value by taking a “naked” theme, and adding the “just right” individual plugins as needed – without Jetpack.
+We call those open-source discreet plugins.
+They are purpose-built for usually one function and have no or few settings.
+Jetpack is a multifunction plugin.
+Multifunction plugins are usually bloated with code overkill.

 We’ve done some research and some testing, and here’s what we’ve found out:

-Size of WordPress decompressed: 18.3MB
+Size of WordPress decompressed: 28.MB

-Size of Jetpack decompressed: 23.5MB
+Size of Jetpack decompressed: 14.8MB

 Speed test with Jetpack activated but no modules activated